Karasburg Constituency: Politics

+Karasburg Constituency was traditionally a stronghold of the South West Africa People's Organization (SWAPO) party.
+In the 2004 regional election, SWAPO candidate Paulus Amukoshi Ephraim received 2,157 of the 3,552 votes cast and became councillor.

-In the 2010 regional elections, SWAPO's Paulus Ephraim won the constituency with 1,577 votes.
-He defeated challengers was Desmund Desiderius Andreas of the Rally for Democracy and Progress (839 votes) and Irene Margaret Loberloth of the Democratic Party of Namibia (364 votes).
+Councillor Ephraim (SWAPO) was reelected in the 2010 regional elections with 1,577 votes.
+His defeated challengers were Desmund Desiderius Andreas of the Rally for Democracy and Progress (839 votes) and Irene Margaret Loberloth of the Democratic Party of Namibia (364 votes).